-How have you, or are you attempting to, influence the position?
+How have you influenced, or are you attempting to influence their position?

 Mr. Sigve Brekke is board member of the GSMA.
 He has been President and CEO of Telenor Group since August 2015.
 Telenor representatives are participating in different committees and working Groups in GSMA.
 Through these individuals, Telenor actively engages in the climate change positioning process of the GSMA.